 KYLE VINCI '24 launched a fly ball over the left-field fence against Brown May 6 for his 20th home run of the season, a new lvy League record (breaking the mark set in 1984 by Columbia's Gene Larkin, who went on to play seven years in the major leagues).
-Earlier thislyear, Vinci, a first baseman, broke the Princeton single-season home run record of 13 (Michael Ciminiello '96 in 1996), and the Tigers' 2023 team total of 58 homers was also a program best.
+Earlier thisyear, Vinci, a first baseman, broke the Princeton single-season home run record of 13 (Michael Ciminiello '96 in 1996), and the Tigers' 2023 team total of 58 homers was also a program best.
 Princeton finished 13-8 in lvy games, earning a spot in the league's postseason for the first time since 2016.

-JOVANA SEKULIC '25 scored three goals in Princeton women's water polo's 12-8 win over Harvard in the Collegiate Water a 29-3 record heading into their NCAA Tournament opener at No. 3 seed California May 12.
+JOVANA SEKULIC '25 scored three goals in Princeton women's water polo's 12-8 win over Harvard in the Collegiate Water championship game April 30, earning tournament most valuable player honors.
+She was the conference's regular-season MVP as well.
+The Tigers had a 29-3 record heading into their NCAA Tournament opener at No. 3 seed California May 12.
 (Results were not available for this issue.)